strohs/memeify/README.md

 ```

 ## Notes and Observations
 This project started as a practice application to help me study for an AWS Developer Certification.
-The exam
-featured many questions on AWS serverless, and building an actual application was the best way to learn.
 Specifically,
-I wanted to learn how AWS Proxy Integration worked between API-GW and Lambda (even though the exam does not go into
+I wanted to learn how AWS Proxy Integration worked between API-GateWay and Lambda (even though the exam does not go into
 that level of detail).

 Kotlin was chosen as the implementation language as I had used it in the past and wanted to explore
- how to use it within a Lambda.
+ how to use it with AWS Lambda.
 The Kotlin code uses Java's *BufferedImage*, *Font* and *Graphics2d* classes for all
  image manipulation.
 This was relatively easy to do, as these libraries have been around for years and there are
  plenty of examples on image manipulation on the internet.
-Overall, Kotlin was a joy to work with and the Java
+Overall, Kotlin was easy to work with, and the Java
  integration was flawless.
-I hope to work with it again.

 Note 1: Getting image data from API Gateway into lambda, without API Gateway munging the data was not as easy as I
 had hoped.
 After reading dozens of forum posts, I came to understand that API-Gateway did not support
 multipart/form-data until late 2017.
 Before that time, you couldn't POST multipart/form-data to API-GW.
 I am not
 sure how developers worked around this (if it all).
-Fortunately, support was eventually added and you have to
+Fortunately, support was eventually added and today you have to
-manually configure support it within API Gateway
+manually configure support for it within API Gateway
 [settings](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings.html).
 Basically,
 you tell API Gateway to treat multipart/form-data as binary data and it will automatically BASE64 encode the entire
 multipart/form-data body.
 The body is then attached to the `ApiGatewayProxyEvent` and sent to your lambda function.